 Pulau might be the first victim of the global warming.
 The sea level is rising dramatically and there are severe climate changes.
 Even though there were rarely any typhoons before in the last couple of years, Pulau was struck twice by Super-typhoons.
 This completely destroyed what used to be some of the most pristine and spectacular reefs in the world.
 So, if you want to visit this gorgeous place (unfortunately) you might not have a lot of time left.

 Known as the Caribbean island of spice because of the production of nutmegs and mace crops this island consists of Grenada itself and six other islands.
-Grenada has the world’s first underwater sculpture park, with most of the sculptures made of concrete.
-The sculptures are placed without affecting the natural reef and the lives of its inhabitants.
+Grenada has the world’s first underwater sculpture park, with most of the sculptures made of concrete without affecting the natural reef and the lives of its inhabitants.
 A fun fact about Grenada is that it wasn’t colonized a whole century after Columbus’ arrival and it didn’t have an airport until 1985.

 Recent history, however, hasn’t been really kind to Grenada.
-90% of people’s home were either damaged or destroyed by the Hurricane Ivan back in 2004.
-And most people don’t know that the US actually invaded Grenada back in 1983.
-Even more interestingly, the date of the invasion is celebrated as Thanksgiving day today.
+First, Hurricane Ivan destroyed the majority of people’s homes back in 2004 and the US actually invaded Grenada back in 1983.
+Even more interestingly, the date of the invasion is celebrated as Thanksgiving day in Grenada today.
 Next.